samuelralmeida/product-catalog-api/README.md

 - Each ORM is unique and needs to be learned.
 Once you know SQL, you can apply 99% of that knowledge anywhere.
 - Once you learn an ORM you only know that specific ORM.
+- It's easier to optimize when necessary.

+## Authentication

+App does not use third party authentication because the own authentication is cheaper and I can understand and practice security details.

+- App uses [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hash function with salt to store password.
+The hash collisions are very unlikely.
+- The salt is generate by bcrypt package and it's in hash result.
+Because of that, we can change the cost of hash function that the package will know how to compare hashes and passwords.